MpokiAbel/Pim/sMPC/GC.md

           -  `Cut and Choose` model make the circuit generator to create copies of the encrypted circuit and send to the evaluator and choose 60% of them and has to verify that all the circuit are legitimate implementation of the function f otherwise quits.
           -  `On bit Leaked`  model make both parties to play the role of the generator and the evaluator, therefore each party generates a circuit and send it to the other to evaluate.
 After the procedure a special protocol follows to validate the outputs at both ends.

+# Overhead of GC
+There is a high overhead that accelerators are required to overcome, the factors contibuting to the overhead are as follows:
+* Executing each GCs gate entails significant amount of computation, typically the GC gates are cryptograpphic fucntions, distinct from plaintext gates.
+          * E.g a single AND gate may involve for AES calls, two key expansions and varieties of of 128-bit logic operations.
+* Processing a function requires executing a large number of gate example certain implementation of bubble sort requires processing over 12M gates.

 # Related Work
 - [MAGE 2021](https://www.usenix.org/conference/osdi21/presentation/kumar) is an execution engine or memory planner for Secure Computation (SC) that handles computations exceeding available memory.
 It was created based on the observation that SC schemes are inherently oblivious, meaning their memory access patterns are independent of the input data hence could be predicted/planned in advance.
 By predicting these patterns, MAGE creates an efficient memory management plan, allowing SC computations to run almost as fast as if there were unlimited physical memory, significantly outperforming traditional OS virtual memory system.
 - [Piranha 2022](https://www.usenix.org/system/files/sec22-watson.pdf) is a platform that accelerates secure multi-party computation (MPC) using GPUs, simplifying the process for developers without requiring GPU expertise.
 They achive this by having a three layered achitecture most importantly the Device layer which provides the GPUs abstraction and give access to the integer kernels .Their demonstration is based on three linear secret sharing protocols for secure NN training.